 Where is Achmelvich Beach?

 Achmelvich Bay is located in Sutherland on the north west coast of Scotland.
 Situated only a short 3 mile drive north from the small fishing town of Lochinver, Achmelvich beach sits in one of the most remote parts of the country.
-The beautiful scenic beach could have you believing you are abroad somewhere tropical, especially on a warm day and not at the edge of the North Atlantic Ocean.
+This beautiful, scenic beach could have you believing you are abroad somewhere tropical, especially on a warm day, and not at the edge of the North Atlantic Ocean.

 There are no shops or amenities in Achmelvich, only accommodation options so you will need to travel to Lochinver for food shopping at the local Spar.